Free Tours, 22, 24, and 26 August 2017

 The Spirit Tales of the Vancouver Barracks tour was designed by local historian and author Jefferson Davis.
 Jeff served at the Vancouver Barracks for many years, and has first hand experience with both the spooky and ordinary history of the Vancouver Barracks.
 Please join him and the other tour guides to learn more about the Vancouver Barracks' shady past.

 The tour starts in the parking lot opposite the Grant House restaurant.
 The street address for the Grant House is, 1101 Officers Row, Vancouver, WA 98661.
 The tour does not start at the Grant House, it ends there.
-You will see your tour guide standing on the grass, at the southwest corner of the parking lot.
+You will see your tour guide in the parking lot, opposite the Grant House.
 Please arrive 15 minutes early to check in for your tour.

 You can download a copy of the tour map by clicking here.

 PM to 7:30 PM